DaemonAlchemist/unstateless/README.md

 # Unstateless

 `unstateless` is a state management library for React that allows the creation of injectable, persistent, shared state hooks.
-With `unstateless`, developers can use React hooks to maintain local state in components while still having completely stateless component functions.  `unstateless` is intended to be an alternative to other state management libraries such as Redux, although it can easily be used in conjunction with them.  `unstateless` exports several functions that work together to manage your application's state:
+With `unstateless`, stateless components can be "upgraded" into stateful components by injecting React hooks as props.  `unstateless` is intended to be an alternative to other state management libraries such as Redux, although it can be used in conjunction with them.  `unstateless` exports several functions that work together to manage your application's state:

 - `useSharedState`: A React hook that allows state to be shared among several components.
 Changing the state anywhere will cause all components that use that hook to rerender.
 - `useLocalStorage`:  The same as useSharedState, except the current value is persisted in localStorage.
 - `mergeProps`: A function that allows property injector functions to be chained together.
 - `inject`:  A function that creates a higher-order component that injects the specified props into a component.
+- `useglobal.listen`: Provides hooks into shared state changes.
+Use this to log state updates or provide middle-ware like logic on state changes.

 ## Basic Usage Example